VijthanKurrshanth/Stealth-SDC-Sem6/questionnaire-app/back-end/README.md

 ### Use AWS RDS database instance instead

 We have an AWS RDS database instance that you can use instead.
-For that please add the exact values in the `.env` file for the environment variables.
+For that please change the following values for the environment variables.

+MYSQL_HOST=kurrshanth-db1.crg64q228anw.us-east-1.rds.amazonaws.com
+MYSQL_PASSWORD=Kurru4252
+MYSQL_USER=root

 ## Run the backend

 1. This application is built with Java 21.
 Verify if Java 21 is installed on your system.
 If not, please install it.
-Use command `java -version` and `javac -version` to check the version.
+Use the command `java -`version`and`javac -version` to check the version.

-2. Use any IDE like `IntelliJ IDEA` to open the project and add the above mentioned environment variables.
+2. Use any IDE like `IntelliJ IDEA` to open the project and add the above-mentioned environment variables.

 3. Run the main class `BackEndApplication.java` to start the backend server.